mislav/hub/README.md

 See [Usage documentation](https://hub.github.com/hub.1.html) for the list of all commands and their arguments.

-Hub can also be used to make shell scripts that [manually interface with the GitHub API](https://hub.github.com/hub-api.1.html).
+hub can also be used to make shell scripts that [manually interface with the GitHub API](https://hub.github.com/hub-api.1.html).

 Installation